Joint Combat Camera Center

 The JCCC works closely with the Joint Combat Camera Program manager, Joint Staff, Combatant Commands (CCMDs) and Services to plan and track VI capabilities in support of Department of Defense VI needs.

-- Operates in a secure facility at Fort Meade 20 hours per day, five days per week with on-call 24/7 coverage to actively coordinate up to the SECRET level with the Combatant Commands (CCMD), Joint Staff, and the Military Services to help identify requirements for VI products and capabilities in future operations, activities, and missions (Joint Publication 3-61, Public Affairs, Chapter V).
+- Operates in a secure facility at Fort Meade from 0630-1700 hrs Eastern Time, five days per week with on-call 24/7 coverage to actively coordinate up to the SECRET level with the Combatant Commands (CCMD), Joint Staff, and the Military Services to help identify requirements for VI products and capabilities in future operations, activities, and missions (Joint Publication 3-61, Public Affairs, Chapter V).
 In joint operations, the JCCC ensures requirements for expeditionary directed VI (such as Combat Camera forces) are expressed in Public Affairs Guidance (PAG) and/or the appropriate sections of a mission plan (e.g. Annex F, Annex K, Annex Y, and/or Appendix 10).

 - Globally tracks Combat Camera (COMCAM), VI and Public Affairs forces deployed or preparing to deploy in support of military operations to facilitate the flow of information, requirements and VI products.